mingdeyu/DGP/README.md

     - multiple GP nodes;
     - separable or non-separable squared exponential and Mat&eacute;rn2.5 kernels;
     - global input connections;
-* Multiple emulations:
-    - emulation with multiple output dimensions;
-* Partially observed I/O of internal GP nodes:
-    - internal GP nodes can have partially observed outputs to incorporate some prior knowledge about the DGP structure;
 * Emulation of feed-forward systems of computer models:
     - linking GP emulators of individual computer models;
-    - linking GP and DGP emulators of individual computer models.
+    - linking GP and DGP emulators of individual computer models;
+* More features coming soon.

-Please see [synthetic_examples](synthetic_examples/) for some illustrative examples of the method.
+Please see [docs](docs/) for some illustrative examples of the method.
 Detailed descriptions on how to use the package can be found in scripts contained in [dgpsi](dgpsi/).

 ## Installation
 After cloning the repo, type the following in the same directory of `setup.py`: